§ Trust Spanning Protocol (TSP) Specification

 .
 Note that A*

-could be the same as or different from B*
+could be the same as or different than B*

 .
 If Endpoint A